 The best way to maximize your aesthetic results and minimize the risk of complications mentioned above is to choose a board certified facial plastic surgeon and take their pre and post surgery advice seriously.

 Do not leave anything out — even if it seems trivial to you — when you discuss your medical history with your surgeon.
 Be honest about your past medical problems (familial and personal), your smoking and drinking habits, all medications or supplements that you take on a regular basis, and any other questions your surgeon may ask.

 Dr. George H Pope, MD, FACS is a well-known plastic surgeon certified by The American Board of Plastic Surgery.
 He is also a member of The American Society of Plastic Surgeons and The American Society for Aesthetic Plastic Surgery.
 With experience of over 20 years in plastic surgery, Dr. Pope uses the safest procedures for all facial plastic surgeries including facelift and nose jobs in Orlando.
-Contact us at Orlando Plastic Surgery Center for an appointment with Dr. Pope.
+Contact us at Pope Plastic Surgery for an appointment with Dr. Pope.